zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - **`apiml.server.maxTotalConnections`**
  Specifies the total connections for all services registered under API Mediation Layer.
 - **`apiml.discovery.serviceIdPrefixReplacer`**
- Modifies the service ID of a service instance, before it registers to API Mediation Layer.
+ Modifies the service ID of a service instance before it registers to API Mediation Layer.
  Using this parameter ensures compatibility of services that use a non-conformant organization prefix with v2, based on Zowe v2 conformance.